enkidevs/curriculum/javascript/react/fundamentals/the-react-component.md

 }
 ```

-The differences between functional and class components will be discussed at the end of this workout, but for now know that React views both of the components defined above as being the same.
+The differences between functional and class components will be discussed at the end of this workout, but for now know that, when viewed externally, each way of writting a component can render the same result.

 You can pass dynamic values to a component via `props` which will be discussed next.